AmrMomtaz/Weather-Stations-Monitoring/README.md

 5) Feeds the message to Kafka service (while dropping **10%** of them).

 The API response, filtered message and enriched message's are avaialable in the project's resources.<br>
-To build the jar, go to the project's directory and run ```mvn clean package``` and it will be build in the target's dicrectory with name _WeatherStation-1.0-SNAPSHOT-shaded.jar_
+To build the jar, go to the project's directory and run ```mvn clean package``` and it will be build in the target's dicrectory with name _WeatherStation-1.0-SNAPSHOT-shaded.jar_.

+## Base Central Station

+The base central station consumes the streamed data from Kafka and persists the data in **Bitcask Store** where it keeps the latest reading of each weather station in the store (as described in the next section).<br><br>
+It also persists the data in **Elasticsearch** by archiving all the weather statuses history for the all stations in parquet files partitioned by time which is then imported in Elasticsearch.
+The parquet files are written in the _parquet_data_ directory and they are named as following: ```{timestamp of the first received weather status}.parquet```.
+Each parquet file contains **1,000** weather messages.

 ## Bitcask Store